-Student Distribution of Non-school Literature, Publications, and Materials that does not cause a substantial disruption of the orderly education environment.
-A student or group of students wishing to distribute more than ten (10) copies of non-school materials shall have school authorities review their non-school materials at least three (3) school days in advance of their desired time of dissemination.
+A student or group of students who distribute ten (10) or fewer copies of the same non-school literature, publications, or materials (hereinafter "non-school materials"), shall do so in a time, place, and manner that does not cause a substantial disruption of the orderly education environment.
+A student or group of students wishing to distribute more than ten (10) copies of non-school materials1 shall have school authorities2 review their non-school materials at least three (3) school days3 in advance of their desired time of dissemination.
 School authorities shall review the non-school materials, prior to their distribution and will bar from distribution those non-school materials that are obscene, libelous, pervasively indecent, or advertise unlawful products or services.
-Material may also be barred from distribution if there is evidence that reasonably supports a forecast that a substantial disruption of the orderly operation of the school or educational environment will likely result from the distribution.
-Concerns related to any denial of distribution by the principal shall be heard by the superintendent, whose decision shall be final.
+Material may also be barred from distribution if there is evidence that reasonably supports a forecast that a substantial disruption of the orderly operation of the school or educational environment will likely result from the distribution.4Concerns related to any denial of distribution by the principal shall be heard by the superintendent, whose decision shall be final.